thinkshout/feeding-texas/_calls-to-action/1-child-food-insecure.markdown

 ---
 id: 1
-button_text: Learn About Hunger In Texas
+button_text: See how many in your community
-link: /work
+link: /learn/communities/snapshot-texas.html
 image: children.jpg
 ---

-1.9 million children Lived in food insecure homes in 2012
+1.9 million Texas children live in food insecure homes